miloulach/dieghernan.github.io/myprojects/PR-classint.md

 So the stopping criteria is satisfied when the last `head` and the last `tail` are evenly balanced.

-In terms of thresold, Jiang et al. (2013) set 40% as a good approximation, meaning that if the `head` contains more than 40% of the overall observatios the distribution is not considered heavy-
+In terms of thresold, Jiang et al. (2013) set 40% as a good approximation, meaning that if the `head` contains more than 40% of the observatios the distribution is not considered heavy-tailed.

 The final breaks are the vector of `mean` values.